ikhondker/anypo/docs/landlord/anypo-landlord-todo-20240922.md

 # 7. TODO - Open
 ====================================================================
-logo for backend user?
+how to disbale login in tenant withou set maintan mode x logo for backend user?
 Success!
 Verification link sent!
-Please check your mail and clink on &quot;Verify Email Address&quot; link. login top left invocie posted? allow purchased user to ask for setup service
+Please check your mail and clink on &quot;Verify Email Address&quot; link. login top left allow purchased user to ask for setup service
 123. filter open ticket only
 123. allow filter only open ticket in all ticket page